 I’ve won a few awards along the way, including being recognized three times by the Society of Environmental Journalism for “outstanding reporting.”
 I was also a finalist for the Livingston Award for Young Journalists and am the recipient of multiple reporting awards from Northern California journalism associations.

-Throughout my travels, my favorite place remains the Sierra Nevada Mountains in my native Northern California, but Sydney, Australia and the islands of the Philippines rank pretty high too.
+Throughout my travels, my favorite place remains the Sierra Nevada Mountains in my native Northern California, but Sydney, Australia, the islands of the Philippines and Alaska rank pretty high too.
 Sweden isn't bad either.
-I now live in Boston with my wife and two children.
+I now live near Boston with my wife and two children.
 I firmly believe it’s possible to support both the Boston Red Sox and San Francisco Giants without any conflicts of interest.
 I grew up in Tom Brady's hometown in Northern California.